-AI in software development can help streamline processes, thus boosting developers’ productivity, speed, and the quality of their work.
-These processes include project planning, estimation, quality testing, and the user experience.
+In the nearest future, AI in software development can help streamline processes, thus boosting developers’ productivity, speed, and the quality of their work.
+These processes can include project planning, estimation, quality testing, and the user experience.

 A prime example of AI increasing productivity among software teams is programming assistants like Kite, which help developers write code in any language, regardless of proficiency.
 By accessing libraries and leveraging AI-based syntax capabilities, these solutions help teams code faster and ensure that it’s error-free.
 As a result, developers can focus their work on other, more demanding tasks.

 Furthermore, AI in application development allows developers to quickly prioritize tasks and take out any unessential work, thus making strategic decisions better and more efficient.

 We’ve broken down some of the key benefits of AI-powered software development below:

 AI can make a world of difference in project management for organizations.
 This may be attributed to its ability to quickly assess data and make relevant predictions.

 Such solutions help project managers monitor and ensure accuracy within projects and tasks.
 It also enables them to boost their productivity and focus by automating repeated processes.

 Because AI is structured to sift through large amounts of data quickly and efficiently, it is especially useful for managing in-depth projects.
 Especially as it can also quickly identify weak areas within projects and nudge relevant team members.
 For instance, if AI detects a skills gap on a project, it can let relevant people know that an extra pair of hands or expertise are needed.

 Another perk of Artificial Intelligence in software engineering is that it can assess quality concerns and identify bugs before a piece of code is transferred from staging to a production environment.
 This not only reduces the time required by developers but also helps to support the release of a polished product.